It's hard sometimes getting a good night's sleep. But it's dangerous not to. In all sorts of ways:

 Sometimes, a lack of Zzzs can be attributed to not enough time to sleep, or to too much stress, or to snoring or sleep apnea.
 But it goes deeper than that for many.

-An estimated 50-70 million adults in America have a straight-up "sleep or wakefulness" disorder, according to the CDC.
-The Stanford Center for Sleep Sciences and Medicine identifies more than 100 such disorders.
-Some are downright scary.
+An estimated 50 to 70 million adults in America have a straight-up "sleep or wakefulness" disorder, according to the CDC.
+The Stanford Center for Sleep Sciences and Medicine identifies more than 100 such disorders, and some are downright scary.
+Here are five of them.

 1. Night terrors